-- 1. Students must pass the final exam to pass the course as a whole. - 2.
-Students should be aware that generally no "make-up" midterms will be given.
+- 1. Students should be aware that no "make-up" midterms will be given.
 Any student who finds it necessary to miss the midterm must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting adjusted.
 This adjustment will result in the final exam counting for 70% of the final grade and the Aplia assignments counting for 30% of the final grade.
 Note that deferred final examinations may contain short/long answer questions.
-Also, deferred final examinations do not have to cover the same material or have the same format as the regular final examination. - 3.
-Examinations will not be given prior to the scheduled date. - 4.
-Students should be aware of the academic regulations outlined in The University of Calgary Calendar. - 5.
+Also, deferred final examinations do not have to cover the same material or have the same format as the regular final examination. - 2.
+Examinations will not be given prior to the scheduled date. - 3.
+Students should be aware of the academic regulations outlined in The University of Calgary Calendar. - 4.
 Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within fifteen days of work being returned to class.
-However, the earliest that grades will be discussed will be the next scheduled tutorial after the return of an assignment or examination. - 6.
-Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 7.
-Please note that in general emails will be answered in the next lecture.
-The following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails which do not specify the course and section in which you are registered; and, emails involving questions that are specifically addressed on the course outline. .../4
+However, the earliest that grades will be discussed will be two days after the return of an assignment or examination. - 5.
+Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 6.
+Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails which do not specify the course and section in which you are registered; and, emails involving questions that are specifically addressed on the course outline.

-8. It is the student's responsibility to request academic accommodations.
+7. It is the student's responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
 You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.

-Students' Union Vice-President, Academic
+Students' Union Vice-President Academic:

-Brittany Sargent Phone: 220-3911
+Pamela Weatherbee Phone: 220-3911